Nathur64/Kotlin-game-engine/Readme.md

 *   Security analysis must be available to game-developers.
 *   Data-encryption must be available to developers.
 *   Automatic ip/uuid generation, and client-data encryption, to make sure the client data is securely stored, and to allow mac-bans, mac-mutes, mac-kicks, and mac-warns when needed.
 IP-bans just wont work for kicking out all hackers.

+Parts of this game-engine will be private and therefore instead of source-code, you will file compilied files instead.
+I will be employing methods to protect my work in namespaces such as 'io', especially because the gamming community prefers that no one can gain an advantage via hacked clients.